Australia shelves planned extradition treaty with China

 - Best way to slow aging?
 Exercise, but not just any kind

-- Alex Tizon, former Seattle Times reporter who won Pulitzer Prize, dies at 57
+“We hope Australia can bear in mind the general picture of bilateral relations and proceed with its relevant domestic procedures so as to make the treaty come into force as soon as possible,” Hua said.

+Former conservative Prime Minister John Howard’s government signed the treaty in September 2007, only weeks before the government was defeated in a general election.
+The prime ministers who have followed Howard in the past decade have proved less enthusiastic about the deal, which was never ratified.

-Chinese Premier Li Keqiang urged Prime Minister Malcolm Turnbull to ratify the deal during a visit last week which focused on closer economic ties.
+Chinese Premier Li Keqiang urged Prime Minister Malcolm Turnbull to ratify the deal during a visit last week which focused on closer economic ties, Bishop said.

+“They want the extradition treaty because they are seeking to crack down on criminals who leave China and seek safe haven in Australia,” Bishop said.

+The issue has split the government, with government lawmaker and former Prime Minister Tony Abbott telling The Australian newspaper in an interview published Tuesday that “China’s legal system has to evolve further before the Australian government and people could be confident that those before it would receive justice according to law.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.